Which raw materials are best suited for soft capsules? A complete guide

 - Solid components can only be used as stable suspensions in an oil carrier.

-Why are oils a staple in soft capsules?
+Why are oils the primary input for soft capsules?

-Softgel technology allows hermetic closure of liquid or semi-liquid substances in a one-piece gelatin shell.
-This method is used primarily for components sensitive to oxidation and requiring precise dosing in oil form.
-Below we analyze which groups of raw materials show the best compatibility with this manufacturing process.
+Softgel technology enables the hermetic encapsulation of liquid or semi-liquid substances in a one-piece gelatin shell.
+This method is primarily used for ingredients sensitive to oxidation and those requiring precise dosing in an oil form.
+Below, we analyze which groups of raw materials demonstrate the best compatibility with this manufacturing process.

-Substances of a lipophilic nature provide a natural environment for the softgel form, since they do not react with the aqueous base of the gelatin shell.
-Among the most commonly used components are Omega-3 fatty acids, fat-soluble vitamins (A, D, E, K) and vegetable oils such as evening primrose or borage.
-The hermetic closure effectively protects these sensitive compounds from the rancidity caused by contact with air.
-In addition, the liquid form is often characterized by better bioavailability compared to tablet counterparts.
+Lipophilic substances naturally complement the softgel form because they do not react with the aqueous base of the gelatin shell.
+The most commonly used components include Omega-3 fatty acids, fat-soluble vitamins (A, D, E, K), and plant oils such as evening primrose or borage.
+The hermetic seal effectively protects these sensitive compounds from rancidity caused by air exposure.
+Additionally, the liquid form often exhibits better bioavailability compared to tablet equivalents.

 How are suspensions and pastes processed?

-In addition to pure oils, this technology allows for encapsulation of suspensions, that is, solid particles dispersed in an oil carrier.
-This makes it possible to combine mineral components or plant extracts with a fatty base in a single dose.
-Contract Capsule Manufacturer must take care of the correct viscosity of the mixture to prevent sedimentation, that is, the settling of solid particles to the bottom before closing the mold.
-This process requires precise homogenization of the batch, which guarantees an even distribution of the active substance in each piece.
+Apart from pure oils, this technology allows for the encapsulation of suspensions, meaning solid particles dispersed in an oil carrier.
+This facilitates the combination of mineral ingredients or plant extracts with a fatty base in a single dose.
+A capsule contract manufacturer must ensure the appropriate viscosity of the mixture to prevent sedimentation, or the settling of solid particles at the bottom, before sealing the form.
+This process requires precise homogenization of the input, guaranteeing an even distribution of the active substance in each piece.

-Soft capsules are incompatible with fillings containing water or hygroscopic substances that can migrate into the shell.
-The presence of moisture inside the cartridge leads to softening of the gelatin structure, which results in deformation, leakage or sticking of the finished product.
-If it is necessary to use water components, technologists use special emulsifiers or hydrophilic carriers, such as polyethylene glycol (PEG), which stabilize the system.
-An alternative is also the use of hard capsules, better suited for loose and dry materials.
+Soft capsules are incompatible with fillings containing water or hygroscopic substances that may migrate to the shell.
+Moisture within the filling leads to the softening of the gelatin structure, resulting in deformation, leaks, or sticking of the final product.
+If the use of aqueous components is necessary, technologists apply special emulsifiers or hydrophilic carriers, such as polyethylene glycol (PEG), to stabilize the system.
+An alternative is also the use of hard capsules, better suited for powdered and dry materials.

-Softgel technology is mainly dedicated to liquids, oils and lipophilic suspensions, providing them with protection against external factors.
-A key limitation of the process is the lack of tolerance to water in the fill, which could damage the shell structure.
-For solid components requiring suspension in fat, precise viscosity control is necessary to prevent delamination of the mixture.
-This method guarantees high stability of fat-soluble vitamins and Omega acids, eliminating the risk of their oxidation.
+Softgel technology is primarily dedicated to liquid substances, oils, and lipophilic suspensions, providing them protection from external factors.
+The key limitation of the process is the lack of tolerance for water in the filling, which could damage the shell structure.
+For solid ingredients requiring suspension in fat, precise viscosity control is necessary to prevent mixture separation.
+This method guarantees high stability for fat-soluble vitamins and Omega acids, eliminating the risk of their oxidation.

 FAQ

-What happens to the capsule after contact with water inside?
+What happens to the capsule upon contact with water inside?

-Moisture from the filling penetrates into the shell, causing it to gradually dissolve and lose rigidity.
+Moisture from the filling penetrates the shell, causing its gradual dissolution and loss of rigidity.
 This leads to physical damage to the product and leakage of the contents.

-What vitamins are best to close in softgel form?
+Which vitamins are best contained in softgel form?

-The optimal choice is fat-soluble compounds, i.e. groups A, D, E and K. The oil form promotes their stability and absorption in the body.
+The optimal choice includes fat-soluble compounds, namely the A, D, E, and K groups.
+The oil form supports their stability and absorption in the body.

-Direct closure of loose powder is not a standard procedure in this technology.
-The solid components must be previously dispersed in an oil carrier to form a stable suspension.
+Direct encapsulation of dry powder is not a standard procedure in this technology.
+Solid ingredients should first be dispersed in an oil carrier to create a stable suspension.

 Hello and welcome!